nitreo/uframe-wiki/Elements.md

 ## Inheritance

-You can connect two elements together to make one of the inherit all attributes from the other one.
-In the example below, SettingsScreen Element will contain the IsActive property and Close command of its parent SubScreen.
+You can connect two elements together to make one of them inherit all attributes from the other one.
+In the example below, SettingsScreen Element will contain the IsActive property and Close command of its parent SubScreen Element.

 ![](https://dl.dropboxusercontent.com/u/75445779/uFrame_wiki/Screenshot_97.png)